 1. A template may not comply with your state’s laws.

 Many online forms are drafted with a generic one size fits all approach that may work in most states – but not all!
-Every state has different laws regarding commercial contracts, regulating consumer protection issues, requiring certain industry disclosures, execution of estate planning documents like Wills and trusts, and more.
+Every state has different laws regarding commercial contracts, regulating consumer protection issues, requiring certain industry disclosures, execution of estate planning documents like wills and trusts, and more.
 Sometimes a form contract will include language which is completely unenforceable in your state!
-Your agreement may be regulated by certain requirements you are unaware of – but your lawyer will know about and account for.
+Your agreement may be regulated by certain requirements you are unaware of – but your lawyer will know about and account for it.